populse/populse_mia/docs/source/documentation/pipeline_manager.rst

 |

-* A pop-up similar to the Data Browser will be displayed and you will be able to choose which documents of the database to set on the plug by using Rapid or Advanced Search.
+* A pop-up similar to the Data Browser will be displayed and we will be able to choose which documents of the database to set on the plug by using Rapid or Advanced Search.
-* You can either filter the database (by setting the filter parameters and clicking on "Search") or click on the selected documents.
+* We can either filter the database (by setting the filter parameters and clicking on "Search") or click on the selected documents.
 * The second push button at the bottom left of the window specifies which tag values to set on the selected plug.

 .. image:: ../images/plug_filter.png